billpatrianakos/fractionless-boilerplate/README.md

 ## Using the Fractionless Grid

 The Fractionless grid is a 12 column, 1140px responsive grid.
 The system is composed of containers, rows, and columns.
+It comes in both float based and flexbox flavors both of which use the same classes.

 __Containers__ (`.container`) are full-width block elements.
 They are containers for multiple rows.
 Containers are great for full width background colors or images

 __Rows__ (`.row`) are, well... rows.
-They hold one or more columns.
+They hold one or more columns and keep them centered within a container

 __Columns__ (`.col-*`) are numbered 1 through 12.
 There are classes for pushing and pulling columns if you have a need to make the order of columns display differently than the order they're coded in.